Time to Organize & Prioritize

 How is it some people seem to get it all done?
 What is the secret to great time management?

 There is never enough time.
-Lesson planning, learning new skills, being creative, grading, analyzing data, putting up bulletin boards, and everything else takes time.
+Lesson planning, learning new skills, being creative, grading, analyzing data, putting up bulletin boards, having free time and riding on the e-scooter to the beach is really fun, and everything else takes time.

 The secret is to be highly effective.
 There are two main steps that must be accomplished to be truly effective.